purrrrsum/Webguru/DEPLOY_CHECKLIST.md

 ## ✅ Post-Deployment Testing

-Test each feature on `https://rant.zone`:
+Test each feature on your deployed URL:

 ### Authentication
 - [ ] User can sign in with Google OAuth